f5devcentral/f5-agility-labs-xc/docs/class6/module1/lab1.rst

    .. important::
       Your CE node must be fully provisioned and **Online** before proceeding to Lab 2.
-      If the health score is not 100% or the state is not "Online", please alert a Lab Assistant.
+      If the health score is not 100% or the state is not online, please alert a Lab Assistant.

 Task 4: What Happens During CE Deployment
 ------------------------------------------